-The beverage alcohol industry in Canada is subject to government policy, extensive regulatory requirements and significant rates of taxation at both the federal and provincial levels.
+The beverage alcohol industry is subject to government policy, extensive regulatory requirements and significant rates of taxation, both in Canada and other markets in which the Corporation carries on business.
 As a result, changes in the government policy, regulatory and/or taxation environments within the beverage alcohol industry may affect Corby's business operations, causing changes in market dynamics or changes in consumer consumption patterns.
-In addition, the Corporation's provincial liquor board customers have the ability to mandate changes that can lead to increased costs, as well as other factors which may impact upon the financial results.
+In addition, within Canada, the Corporation's provincial liquor board customers have the ability to mandate changes that can lead to increased costs, as well as other factors that may impact the financial results.

-The Corporation continuously monitors the potential risk associated with any proposed changes in its government policy, regulatory and taxation environments, and, as an industry leader, actively participates in trade association discussions relating to new developments.
+The Corporation continuously monitors the potential risk associated with any proposed changes to its government policy, regulatory and taxation environments, and, as an industry leader, actively participates in trade association discussions relating to new developments.